We’re bursting with helpful tips on connecting washer hoses.

 - Now that you’re finished connecting washer hoses, you’ll just need to check them periodically for leaks, and replace them immediately if you see any signs that they’re wearing out.

 Want to learn more about connecting washer hoses, installing a washing machine, or anything else about installing, maintaining and repairing major household appliances?
 Download the Frontdoor® app if you haven’t already and pick up some helpful DIY tips or talk with one of our friendly experts.
-And discover the additional benefits of Prime and Premium membership.
+And discover the additional benefits of Prime membership.

 At Frontdoor, we’re here to make it easier to prevent problems instead of reacting to them.
 We can help you gain the confidence and satisfaction that come with taking care of any issues that pop up around the house.